Is your PCI DSS strategy killing your agility?

 Effect #1: PCI DSS issues can play havoc with your IT roadmap

-Once your contact center environment — IVR, switch, payment service provider, network — are embedded into your compliance process, it becomes problematic to change them when new regulations are introduced.
+Once your contact or call center environment - IVR system, switch, payment service provider, network - are embedded into your compliance process, it becomes problematic to change them when new regulations are introduced.
 You have to redo the plumbing and wiring again at great expense in terms of time and money, which could use up money that would be better spent on IT projects that add real value to your business.

 Effect #2: PCI DSS fears prohibit home-working agents

 Hiring remote agents gives organizations the sought-after skills and flexibility they need to deliver the quality experience that customers demand today, especially during busy spells and outside regular office hours.
-However, a multi-solution approach to PCI DSS compliance creates security and training challenges that are difficult to overcome for home workers, leaving fewer choices and less flexibility in staffing your contact centers.
+However, a multi-solution approach to PCI DSS compliance creates security and training challenges that are difficult to overcome for Work at Home agents, leaving fewer choices and less flexibility in staffing your contact centers.
 This could prove a costly hindrance to delivering outstanding customer service.

 Effect #3: PCI DSS worries mean you're reluctant to innovate